Why Real Estate?

 Multi-unit rental properties such as apartment buildings offer more income stability and diversification than investments in other real estate asset types.

-One of the keys to wealth building is to generate $$ in your sleep.
-Acquiring cash flowing assets that produce consistent income without heavy lifting from the owners is the key.
+One of the keys to wealth building is to make money while you sleep.
+Acquiring cash flowing assets that produce consistent income passively

 Return on Equity